velvia/carbon-influxdb/README.md

 ## Rust or Scala?

 The Scala implementation is complete and production ready.
+It includes:
+* retries
+* basic auth, so your password isn't sent in plaintext

-The Rust one was what I started out with, but it doesn't work at the moment because apparently there are no good Rust HTTP libraries that really support simple POSTs without chunked encoding.
-I'm hoping this will change quickly.
+The Rust one was what I started out with, and it technically works, but is missing retries, and settable username/password.

 ## Deployment